The Dresden Files short fiction: "The Warrior"

 Pictures of Michael Carpenter's family are being sent to Harry Dresden.
 Unsure of their meaning but feeling that his friend and his friend's family are in danger, Harry warns Michael to stay alert and begs him to pick up the sword Amoracchius again.
-Michael refuses, aware that, once put down, a Sword of the Cross can't be picked up again.
-An attempt to steal the swords is unsuccessful, but a few pictures of the perpetrator are taken.
-Later on, Alicia, one of Michael's daughters, is kidnapped to try to force the surrender of the swords.
-The delivery fails, leading to the capture of the perpetrator, a priest.
+Michael refuses, aware that anyone who lays down a Sword of the Cross cannot pick it up again.
+An attempt to steal the sword is unsuccessful, and Harry learns that a rogue priest is responsible.
+The priest kidnaps Michael's daughter Alicia and offers to release her in return for both Amoracchius and Fidelacchius (the sword entrusted to Harry in Death Masks).
+The exchange is foiled, and the priest is captured.

 Set between Small Favor and Turn Coat, The Warrior was published in Mean Streets (January 6, 2009, ISBN 978-0-451-46249-7).
 It was later reprinted in Side Jobs.

 "Last Call"

-A spell is placed on MacAnally's famed beer in order to control the spectators to a sport's game at the United Center in Chicago.
+A spell is placed on MacAnally's famed beer hall in order to control the spectators to a sport's game at the United Center in Chicago.
 Dresden and Murphy manage to link it back to Meditrina Bassarid, a maenad, and, with difficulty, they manage to subdue her.

 Set between Small Favor and Turn Coat, Last Call was published in Strange Brew (July 7, 2009, ISBN 978-0-312-38336-7).
 It was later reprinted in Side Jobs.